pascal-fb-martin/HouseSprinkler/README.md

 The HouseSprinkler configuration is defined in a JSON file, by default /etc/house/sprinkler.json.
 However the proper way to configure is to access the Config page on the sprinkler's web UI.
 Do not forget to configure [houserelays](https://github.com/pascal-fb-martin/houserelays) first.

+## Panel

+The web interface includes a Panel page (/sprinkler/panel.html) that has no menu and only shows the current sprinkler zones, each as one big button to turn the device on and off.
+This page is meant for a phone screen, typically a shortcut on the phone's home screen.
+(Because HousePortal redirects the URL, it is recommended to turn the phone in airplane mode when creating the shortcut from the web browser.)

+Note that each zone turns itself off after 60 seconds, to avoid wasting water by mistake: this panel is intended for testing the sprinklers, not for normal irrigation.

 ## Docker

 The project supports a Docker container build, which was tested on an ARM board running Debian.
 To make it work, all the house containers should be run in host network mode (`--network host` option).
 This is because of the way [houseportal](https://github.com/pascal-fb-martin/houseportal) manages access to each service: using dynamically assigned ports does not mesh well with Docker's port mapping.